yandaaw/eda-bike-rental-sharing/README.md

 4. Step 4: Data preprocessing
 5. Step 5: Data analysis
 6. Step 6: Data communication (visualize and share the results)

+## Conclusion
+These are the summary of what I have done.
+- The age group that uses the city bike rental the most is Gen X with an age range of 40–55 years.
+And the gender that uses the Citybike rental the most is men.
+- The highest total daily borrowing of bicycles is Thursday with a total of 3,076 transactions and the most daily borrowing times today are 08 AM, 04 PM, and 06 PM.
+Then in second place for the most total daily bicycle borrowings is Friday with a total of 950 transactions and the most daily borrowing time today is 08 AM.
+Finally, for the most daily total borrowed bicycles, the next is Tuesday with a total of 924 transactions and the most daily borrowing time today is 08 AM.
+- The day that has the most bicycles borrowed is Thursday with a total of 8,470 transactions.
+- The 5 favorite departure stations for borrowing bicycles and favorite times are: i.)
+Grove St PATH with favorite times for borrowing bicycles is 05 AM, 06 AM, 07 PM and 08 PM. ii.)
+Hamilton Park with favorite time to rent bicycles is 08 AM. iii.)
+Columbus Dr at Exchange P1 with favorite time to rent a bike is 5 PM. iv.)
+Sip Ave with favorite time to borrow bicycles is 06 PM. v.)
+Newport PATH favorite time to rent bikes is 05 PM.
+- The user’s age does not affect the duration of the bicycle borrowing (trip duration by the minute), and vice versa.
+Because the results of the visualization above do not show a pattern of relationship between User Age and Borrowing Time.
+Although the Mean Absolute Error (MAE) value obtained from the model made is 4 minutes from the time value of the original data.

 ## Additional Note
 Please read the following link for further information about this project's documentation:<br>